tytydraco/yessleep/out/The_monsters_under_my_bed_took_my_brother_first.md

 " If they hear you, they'll crawl out and get you. "

-She shut the door.
+The door shut.
 I heard the lock click.

-I wanted to call out for her.
-I wanted to knock on the door.
-I wanted

 I stayed quiet.
 I crawled into the corner of a room and tried to stay quiet while I cried.

-It was dark, but you don't know what it's like to be a child in that room.
+It was dark, but you don't know what i was like to be a child in that room.
 What your eyes can see.

 I could still see the hand. *It was there* . *I knew it was waiting for me.*

 And it kept waiting.

 It waited for me all those horrible, cold nights.
 It was always there, hiding in my room, after they locked me inside.

 The house was falling apart, inside and out.
 My parents were becoming monsters, pale and thin and long fingernails.